BrianBock/ENPM661_Project1/README.txt

 If you'd like to change the puzzle, open "main.py".
 You can edit the goal puzzle or the start puzzle.

+The text file outputs are created the first time the program is run.
+The program appends to these files as it goes.
+Be sure to delete each text file from previous runs before starting.

-This project is accesible on Github at https://github.com/BrianBock/ENPM661_Project1
+This project is accessible on Github at https://github.com/BrianBock/ENPM661_Project1

 Libraries used: numpy, math, datetime, collections